MartV0/personal-site/content/posts/variable_sized_on_stack.md

 Let's first give some background on why I wanted to create this post.
 Local variables are stored on the stack, these variables are usually fixed size, which makes addressing them very easy.
-The `rbp` register stores a pointer to an address on the stack, called the stack frame.
+The `rbp` register stores a pointer to an address on the stack, called the stack frame, local variables are offset by some constant value relative to this stack frame.
-Local variables are offset by some constant value relative to the stack frame.
+You can see the stack frame as the current function context/ local variables.

 <!--<style>-->
 <!--table tr th:empty {-->